 WARNINGWARNING Crossing Lake Superior to the park in a craft less than 20 feet long is not advised.
 Private outboards, canoes, kayaks and boats up to 20 feet long may be transported on the Ranger III out of Houghton.
 Gasoline is available on the island but may not be carried on private boats.

-ADMISSIONADMISSION is $4 per day; free (ages 0-11).
+ADMISSIONADMISSION is $7 per day; free (ages 0-15).
 There are costs for transportation to the park.
-Note: The admission is expected to be $7 starting summer 2017.

 PETSPETS are not permitted in the park, including 4.5 miles offshore and on private or commercial vessels going to the park.